Specialist Medico-Legal Audiology

 Case-by-case assessment applied.
 Documented in report where relevant.

-FINDING 5AI diagnostic methods and M-NIHL 2020 rejected
+FINDING 5AI diagnostic methods and M-NIHL 2020 not preferred on the facts of Abbott

 The Expert